 North Carolina Disability Benefits: 4 Ways to Apply

-You may qualify for monthly cash benefits from one of four different North Carolina disability programs shown below.
+You may qualify for monthly cash benefits from one of four different programs shown below.
 The Social Security Administration (SSA) manages the first two federal benefits programs.
 The last one’s a state-run program for public employees, which includes local government workers as well as teachers.
-Here are all four programs that provide North Carolina disability benefits to qualified applicants:

 North Carolina disability claimants can qualify for SSDI or SSI, but not both federal benefits at the same time.
-In addition, both federal programs only pay North Carolina disability to those unable to work a minimum of 12 months.
-The other two programs only provide short and long-term North Carolina disability benefits to eligible teachers and state employees.
-Keep reading to learn about each program’s eligibility rules, payment amounts and application process.
+In addition, both federal programs only pay benefits to those unable to work a minimum of 12 months.
+North Carolina’s two state programs only pay short and long-term disability benefits to eligible teachers and state employees.
+Keep reading to learn about each program’s eligibility rules, pay amounts, and when to expect first payments.

 Social Security Disability Insurance (SSDI): Who Can Apply, How to Qualify & Pay Amounts

 If you work in jobs where you pay Social Security payroll taxes, then you likely have SSDI coverage.
-That’s because SSDI’s technically a federal disability insurance program designed to protect working-age Americans.
+That’s because SSDI’s technically a federal disability insurance program designed to protect workers too young to retire.
 Keep reading to learn more about North Carolina disability benefits through the SSDI program.

 1. Who Should Apply for SSDI?

-If you answer “yes” to every question below, you likely qualify for disability benefits through the SSDI program:
+If you answer “yes” to every question below, then you likely qualify for monthly benefits from the SSDI program:

-- Have you paid FICA/Social Security taxes while working at least 5 in the last 10 years full-time?
+• Have you paid FICA/Social Security taxes while working at least 5 in the last 10 years?
 Since SSDI is a federal insurance plan, your coverage automatically ends if you stop working for 60 months.
 That’s why it’s crucial to apply for SSDI within 5 years of becoming too disabled to work.
 If you haven’t worked recently or enough years to qualify, the SSA automatically denies your claim.

-- Have you seen a doctor for treatment within the last 3 months?
+• Have you seen a doctor for treatment within the last year?
 If yes, then great!
-You’re one step closer to qualifying for SSDI.
+You’re one step closer to getting SSDI.
 Otherwise, the SSA must confirm your diagnosis through a Disability Determination Services (DDS) exam.
-They’re checking that you truly cannot work for at least 12 months, specifically due to your medical condition.
+They’re checking that you truly cannot work for at least 12 months, specifically due to your poor health.

-- Are you currently at least 18, but younger than full retirement age?
-SSDI specifically covers working-age Americans who cannot work anymore because of health issues.
-Once you reach full retirement age, disability payments through the SSDI program automatically convert into regular Social Security retirement.
+• Are you currently at least 18, but younger than 67?
+SSDI covers working-age Americans who cannot work anymore, specifically for health reasons.
+Once you turn 67, SSDI benefits automatically convert into regular Social Security retirement.
 Read this to learn why nobody can draw Social Security and disability benefits simultaneously.

-If can’t meet all these SSDI eligibility requirements, apply for North Carolina disability through the federal SSI program instead.
+If can’t meet all the SSDI program rules, apply for federal SSI benefits instead.

-2. How Long Until Approved SSDI Claims Receive That First Disability Payment?
+2. How Long Until Approved SSDI Claims Get Their First Disability Payment?

-Six months from your SSDI application date is the soonest you’ll get your first North Carolina disability check.
-The SSA typically takes about 3-5 months to review every SSDI application for North Carolina disability benefits.
+Six months from your SSDI application date is the soonest you’ll get your first North Carolina disability payment.
+The SSA typically takes about 3-5 months to review every SSDI application.
 That’s because federal law requires a five-month mandatory waiting period prior to depositing any SSDI program payments.
-Unfortunately, many people wait closer 2 years for their first North Carolina disability check.
+Unfortunately, many people wait closer 2 years for their first deposit.
 That’s because they get denied benefits the first time, then finally win after filing an appeal.
 Having a lawyer file your SSDI application makes you almost 3x more likely to get benefits.
-Plus, a North Carolina disability lawyer can’t charge you anything until after the SSA approves your claim for benefits.
-Right now, SSDI applications for North Carolina disability take 410 days to process, on average.

-If you decide to chance it on your own and apply without legal assistance, you’ll probably get denied.
-Right now, the SSA approves just 19% of North Carolina disability applicants on their first try.
+If you decide to chance it on your own and apply without a lawyer, you’ll probably get denied.
 If that happens, you have 60 days to appeal.
-Reconsideration is the first appeal stage, and it adds another 100 days to your wait time, on average.
-At this stage, the SSDI program approves just 2% of claimants.
+Reconsideration is the first appeal stage, and it adds another 100 days to your wait, on average.
+At this stage, the SSDI program approves just 2% of claims.
 However, you can appeal a second time and plead your case in front of an Administrative Law Judge (ALJ).

 3. How Much SSDI Money Can North Carolina Disability Applicants Qualify for Each Month?

-In 2022, the SSDI program’s maximum monthly disability payment is $3,345.
+In 2023, the SSDI program’s maximum monthly payment is $3,627.
 However, the amount you receive entirely depends on your monthly paychecks earned while you were working.
-Nationwide, disabled workers currently receive $1,358/month in SSDI benefits, on average.
-The only way to increase your benefit amounts is through an annual cost-of-living-adjustment (COLA) increase.
+Nationwide, disabled workers currently receive $1,483 per month in SSDI benefits, on average.
+The only way to raise your benefit amount is through an annual cost-of-living-adjustment (COLA) increase.

 4. Are Payments Made Through the SSDI Program Permanent?

 The SSDI program does not pay anyone permanent disability benefits.
-Instead, must confirm you’re still too disabled to work every 3-7 years after you’re approved.
-If you don’t fill out and return your update paperwork on time, your North Carolina disability payments stop coming.
-This continues until you reach your full retirement age (FRA).
-Everyone’s FRA is different, and it’s based on your birth month and year.
-Once that happens, the SSA automatically converts disability into regular Social Security retirement benefits.
+Once benefits begin, you must confirm you still cannot work at all every 3-7 years.
+If you don’t fill out and return your SSA paperwork on time, your North Carolina disability payments stop coming.
+This continues until you turn 67 years old.
+Once that happens, the SSA automatically converts SSDI into Social Security retirement benefits.
 Your monthly pay amount won’t change.
-You also don’t need to file additional paperwork to make this happen.
+You also don’t need to file any paperwork to make this happen.

 Supplemental Security Income (SSI): Who Can Apply, How to Qualify & Pay Amounts

-Anyone who hasn’t worked in the right jobs or enough years may qualify for SSI-based North Carolina disability benefits.
-The federal SSI program is needs-based, and makes payments to eligible blind and disabled applicants aged 64 and younger.
-(The program also pays monthly benefits to claimants aged 65 and up that can meet all financial eligibility requirements.)
-Below, we’ll explain how the SSI program screens North Carolina disability applicants, payment amounts and more.
+Anyone who hasn’t worked in the right jobs or enough years to get SSDI can probably qualify for SSI instead.
+The federal SSI program is needs-based, and makes payments to eligible blind and disabled applicants younger than 65.
+(SSI also pays monthly benefits to those aged 65 and up whose income and assets fall below the program’s strict limits.)
+Below, we’ll explain how the SSI program rules work, payment amounts, and more.

 1. SSI Applicants Younger Than 65 Must Be Blind or Disabled to Qualify